Tauseef-Hilal/WhatsUp/README.md

 ## Known Issues

-- Gallery not loading in some devices (probably those having a lot of media) (Android only)
 - Sometimes attachments that were received while in the chat page are not playable
 - Seen feature not working sometimes
-- Rare performance issues in ChatPage (especially on Android)
 - Performance issues in app camera (especially on Android)

 ## Contribute and Elevate 🤝